shubham-up-47/EnemyShooting-Game/README.md

 # EnemyShooting-Game

 a 2D single player enemy shooting game.
-It is an html canvas game, implemented using vanilla JavaScript.
+It is an html canvas game, implemented using Vanilla JavaScript.

 # Rules